8 Amazing Reasons To Start Using Apple Cider Vinegar

 There are also some studies showing that vinegar reduces blood pressure (a major risk factor) in rats.

-The only human study in regards to ACV and heart health was a Harvard study which showed women who ate salads with ACV saw a decreased risk of heart disease.
-However, the study only found a correlation between ACV consumption and heart disease risk; it didn’t offer definitive proof.
+The only human study in regards to ACV and heart health was a Harvard study which showed women who ate salads with ACV saw a decreased risk of having poor heart health.
+However, the study only found a correlation between ACV consumption and cardiovascular risk; it didn’t offer definitive proof.

 #7 – It can be used as a natural deodorant: